ctucker/angular-snc-training/src/training.md

 The count in the bottom left should update dynamically.

 1. Write an e2e test to verify the number is correct
-2. Add a scope variable to track the number of completed items
+2. Add a scope variable to track the number of incomplete items
-3. Add a watch to the task list to update the completion count every time a task is changed
+3. Add a watch to the task list to update the incomplete count every time a task is changed
 4. Update the HTML to make the e2e test pass

 Bonus: use `ng-pluralize` to print "item" for 1 item, "items" for anything else (with tests, of course!)

+???

+* WRAP EVERYTHING IN <j2:whitespace trim="false">
+* e2e: get item string, check it's 1 item left then 2 items left
+* unit: on failing e2e, write tests for tracking counts
+* impl: use a $watch, remember true flag at end, use taskList.filter().length to get at the count

 ---